awslabs/aws-well-architected-labs/content/Reliability/Disaster Recovery/Workshop_5/2-dynamodb/_index.en.md

 1.4 Click the **Global Tables** link, click the **Create replica** button.

 {{< img dd-4.png >}}

+{{% notice note %}}

+You may be prompted with a message about the global tables versions.
+Please disregard this message as we will not need to worry about the backward compartibility of the DynamoDB global tables in this lab.

+{{% /notice %}}

 1.5 Select **US West (N. California)** as the **Available replication Regions**, then click the **Create replica** button.